KathFK1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - File: `101-gifs`

 ### 25. Acrostic
-Create a script that decodes acrostics that use the first letter of each line.
-The ‘decoded’ message has to end with a new line.
-You are not allowed to use `grep`, `egrep`, `fgrep` or `rgrep`.
+Create a script that decodes acrostics that use the first letter of each line. - The ‘decoded’ message has to end with a new line.
+- You are not allowed to use `grep`, `egrep`, `fgrep` or `rgrep`.
-- ( An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
-The word comes from the French acrostiche from post-classical Latin acrostichis).
+- An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+The word comes from the French acrostiche from post-classical Latin acrostichis.
 As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval.
 - File: `102-acrostic`

 ### 26. The biggest fan